top of page

 Despite the potential protective benefits here, the practice of masking isn't without consequences.
 The toll on mental and physical health can manifest as:

-Thankfully, a coach could support you in developing strategies to navigate the neurotypical world in a more authentic way.
+Thankfully, a neurodivergent coach could support you in developing strategies to navigate the neurotypical world more authentically.

 NEURODIVERGENCE AND ACCOMMODATIONS